Business Terms And Conditions Of Supply

 Customer: the person or firm who purchases the Products from the Company.

-Data Controller: has the meaning set out in section 1(1) of the UK Data Protection Act 1998.
+Data Controller: has the meaning set out in article 4(1) of the General Data Protection Regulation (EU) 2016/679 (“GDPR”) (as amended from time to time).

 Delivery Costs: the delivery costs charged by the Company to deliver the Products.